science lab

 Regis College Dual Degree Parternship

-Assumption University and Weston-based Regis College have announced a dual-degree Masters of Science in Regulatory and Clinical Research Management.
+Assumption University and Weston-based Regis College have announced a dual-degree Master of Science in Regulatory and Clinical Research Management.
 Assumption students who pursue the dual degree must earn a Bachelor of Arts in biology or biotechnology and molecular biology from Assumption with a cumulative GPA of 3.0 or higher.
-In addition receiving an undergraduate and graduate degree, Assumption students benefit form application fee waivers, preferred admission and waiver of the GRE/MAT requirement.
+In addition to receiving an undergraduate and graduate degree, Assumption students benefit from application fee waivers, preferred admission and waiver of the GRE/MAT requirement.
 Students are also offered one Regis graduate-level course at no cost while still enrolled at Assumption.
 Assumption University and Regis College Dual Degree

 Programs Related to Biology